A delicious sweet and tangy lemon jelly made with fresh lemon juice.

 - 750 g/ 1.6 lbs/ 3 ¾ cups sugar

-Give the juice to a large wide pot.
+- Pour the juice into a large wide pot.
 Add the sugar and stir well.

-After 10 minutes cooking time start checking the jelly.
-Give a small amount of jelly on the freezer saucer and wait for a minute or so.
+- After 10 minutes of cooking time start checking the jelly.
+Place a small amount of jelly on the freezer saucer and wait for about 30 seconds.
 If you are able to trace a line through the jelly, a line that stays that way, then the jelly is done.
 If not, return the pot to the burner and continue boiling for a few minutes more.